 If a temporary injunction is granted, the length will then be decided upon.
-The complaint for injunction states that the defendants and their consorts are enjoined and restrained from 'congregating or assembling within the Administration Building or in any corridor, stairway, doorway, or entrance thereinto in such a manner as to disrupt or interfere with the normal function conducted by the Placement Office . . . or any other business office of the University.'
+The complaint for injunction states that the defendants and their consorts are enjoined and restrained from "congregating or assembling within the Administration Building or in any corridor, stairway, doorway, or entrance thereinto in such a manner as to disrupt or interfere with the normal function conducted by the Placement Office . . or any other business office of the University."

-The order emphasizes the fact that the four are acting as "representatives of all others acting in consort or associated with continued from page 1 the university would discourage his committee's university benefactors, Dowdall said, "I have already talked to Mr. Frick about this and he showed no such squeamishness."
+The order emphasizes the fact that the four are acting as "representatives of all others acting in consort or associated with them."